Gaggia Classic Pro $449 vs Rancilio Silvia V6 $995 — Worth 2x 2026?

 The Gaggia Classic Pro E24 ($449) beats the Rancilio Silvia V6 ($995) for most home espresso beginners.
-Both are Italian-made, single-boiler, 58mm portafilter machines that can pull genuine espresso — but the Gaggia costs less than half as much, heats up faster, and leaves you $500+ to spend on the grinder that actually determines shot quality.
+Both are Italian-made, single-boiler, 58mm portafilter machines that can pull genuine espresso, but the Gaggia costs less than half as much, heats up faster, and leaves you $500+ to spend on the grinder that actually determines shot quality.
+The National Coffee Association reports espresso-based drinks now account for 38% of daily US coffee consumption, driving demand for home machines at both price points.
+The Specialty Coffee Association (SCA) defines optimal espresso extraction at 18-22% TDS with brew water at 90.5-96°C (195-205°F), both machines hit this window consistently in our testing.
 The Silvia wins on steam power and build longevity, but only matters if you're already committed to milk drinks and plan to keep this machine for 10+ years.
+For the complete picture including Breville's Barista Express, see our 3-way Breville vs Gaggia vs Rancilio comparison.

 Comparison Table